Why You Need a Resume

 Most college students utter an audible grunt the first time the "resume reality" hits them: "Uugghhh.
 I gotta do that resume thing."
 Do you really need a resume?
 Yes, you really need a resume.
 It will not get you the job, but you will not get the job without it.
 Anyone who tells you that you do not need a resume is out of touch with the entry level job market.
 Do not depend on it to magically produce the job offer for you, but know that anytime you make a serious job contact (including networking and interviews, both on campus and off), your resume will be a requirement.

 Do not procrastinate on this important activity.
-Students often tend to wait until a resume is required before developing their resume.
-Then it is often cranked out with just the basics in hopes that it will free you to go on to the more important steps.
-But if you properly understand the purpose of the resume and where it fits into the entry level hiring process, you will see that it requires a great deal more thought and preparation than just "cranking it out."
+College students often tend to wait until a resume is required before developing theirs.
+Then it is often cranked out with just the basics in hopes that it will free them to go on to the more important steps.
+But if you properly understand the purpose of the resume and where it fits into the entry level hiring process, you will see that it requires a great deal more thought and preparation than just "cranking it out" one evening after class.